Model United Nations

 Increasingly, Model UN has been winning awards at Model UN conferences with an emphasis on participating in joint crisis conferences.
 In the Fall of 2014, Model UN attended the SRMUN conference in Atlanta, Georgia.
 In the following Spring of 2015, Model UN performed fantastically at the College of William and Mary conference in Virginia and at the NYUMUNC VI conference in New York City.
 Having won awards at these conferences, Model UN invites all OWU students to join our amazing club and join our efforts to bring home the gold at the University of Pennsylvania conference in Philadelphia, Pennsylvania for the Fall of 2015.

 MUN is a great activity for those who like to discuss world changing scenarios with many amazing individuals.
-The current president of OWU MUN is Matthew Mehaffy.
-If you wish to join, you can contact him at email@example.com.
-Also, you can contact our vice-president, Urvija Rishi, at firstname.lastname@example.org.
-(Academic Advisor: Ji Young Choi) If you are interested in joining Model UN, we encourage you to join our Orgsync and look up our updated meeting times there: https://orgsync.com/8136/chapter.
+The current president of OWU MUN is Alana Guzman.
+If you wish to join, you can contact her at email@example.com.
+(Academic Advisor: Dr. Ji Young Choi, firstname.lastname@example.org) If you are interested in joining Model UN, we encourage you to join our Orgsync and look up our updated meeting times there: https://orgsync.com/8136/chapter.

 Horizons International is a student organization that promotes cross-cultural friendship and understanding through social and educational programs.
 Among these are various nationality days, international dances and dinners, and lectures and discussions on global issues such as hunger, poverty, and terrorism.
 Membership provides IS majors with an excellent opportunity to expand their acquaintance with different cultures.